MDDUS advisers are often asked whether an apology to a patient amounts to an admission of guilt that can be used against you.

 Duty of candour

 There is a professional duty of candour to be open and honest with patients.
 This includes offering a suitable apology when things go wrong and, in some circumstances, when there has been a near miss.

-From a regulatory perspective, the GMC states that doctors must be “open and honest with patients if things go wrong” and that they should offer an apology (Good medical practice, par 55).
-Failure to do so may in itself result in disciplinary action and could, depending on circumstances, be viewed as evidence of a lack of insight by a doctor.
+From a regulatory perspective, the General Dental Council’s duty of candour guidance states that every healthcare professional must be “open and honest with patients when something goes wrong with a patient’s care” and that they should apologise “as soon as possible”.
+Failure to do so may in itself result in disciplinary action and could, depending on circumstances, be viewed as evidence of a lack of insight by a dentist.

 There is also a statutory duty of candour, which applies to healthcare providers rather than individuals and is monitored by systems regulators such as the Care Quality Commission and Healthcare Improvement Scotland.

 MDDUS advice is clear that apologising when things go wrong is an essential part of practice and can assist in maintaining good patient relationships.